michaelimstepf/union-find/README.md

 => false
 ```

 Check how many isolated items there are.
-In this example, there are 2, namely the family the family tree (Grandfather - Father - Daugther) and the Single Person:
+In this example, there are 2, namely the family (Grandfather - Grandmother - Father - Daugther) and the Single Person:

 ```ruby
 union_find.count_isolated_components